OCA/connector/connector/doc/guides/overview.rst

 new workers when new :py:class:`~openerp.modules.registry.Registry` are created or destroyed, and signal the aliveness of the workers.

-Jobs are assigned to a worker in the database.
+Jobs are assigned to a worker in the database by a cron.
 The worker loads all the jobs assigned to itself in memory in the :py:class:`~connector.queue.queue.JobsQueue`.
 When a worker is dead, it is removed from the database, so the jobs are freeed from the worker and can be assigned to another one.

+When multiple OpenERP processes are running, a worker per process is running, but only those which are *CronWorkers* enqueue and execute jobs, to avoid to clutter the HTTP processes.

 A connectors developer is mostly interested by: